- Experiential Learning

 Genetic Counseling Rounds

 Second year students engage in weekly discussion of clinical cases and recent journal literature.
 Presenting clinical and scientific information for group discussion in clinic conferences and patient rounds is an important role for genetic counselors.
 This seminar provides these experiences in a supportive environment and thus facilitates skill building in this area, while introducing students to a broad range of diagnoses and methods of managing a case.
-Discussions of case organization and tailoring a presentation to a specific patient is another aspect of this seminar.
+Sessions focus on case organization and tailoring presentations to specific patients.

-Each week a different student selects and presents an article of relevance to the genetic counseling community.
+During Journal Club, students select and present articles of relevance to the genetic counseling community.
 These are formal presentations, and the feedback provided by the faculty and other students helps the students gain experience and confidence in making professional presentations, stay current on important literature in the field, and develop skills in evaluating research methodology and statistics